lhkhiem28/Enhancing-Vietnamese-Sentiment-Analysis-with-Ensemble-Networks/README.md

-# Enhancing Vietnamese Sentiment Analysis withEnsemble Networks
+# Enhancing Vietnamese Sentiment Analysis with Ensemble Networks

 This is the Pytorch implementation for the paper "Enhancing Vietnamese Sentiment Analysis with Ensemble Networks", which is submitted at the conference SOFSEM 2021.